woocommerce/woocommerce-subscriptions-restrict-product/README.md

-**NOTE: This mini-plugin is still in beta.
-If you'd like to be a tester, please let us know :) **

 # WooCommerce Subscriptions Restrict Product

 Restricts subscription products to a certain number of total active (unended) subscriptions on a site.